NorwegianVeterinaryInstitute/BioinfTraining/saga.md

 2)

-- [ ] Delete the file/folder in Abel.
-Be carrefull !

 ## Moving not too many files but a lot of data.
 Divides in several tasks `parsyncfp`:
 Available on Abel.